Susilo Bambang Yudhoyono: 2014 general election

 On 27 December 2012, the daily edition of The Jakarta Post hinted at a possible collaboration in Indonesia's 2014 general election between the families of Yudhoyono and former Indonesian President Megawati and their political parties, the Democratic Party and the Indonesian Democratic Party of Struggle respectively.
 The Constitution of Indonesia limits presidents to two terms of office, making Yudhoyono ineligible to run for a third term.

-Post-presidency
+Post-presidency (2014–present)

-After his terms as president ended, Yudhoyono remained active in politics, being reelected as leader of his party in 2015.
+After his terms as president ended, Yudhoyono remained active in politics, being re-elected as leader of his party in 2015.
 In the 2019 presidential election, he supported Prabowo Subianto's second bid for presidency.
 Yudhoyono was replaced by his son Agus Harimurti Yudhoyono as the leader of the Democratic Party on 15 March 2020.